dabinat/cvtools/README.md

 `--max-frequency` - returns only words with up to *x* matches.

 `--show-words-only` - outputs the word without the number of matches.
 Useful for piping a word list to a separate file.

+`--no-repeats` - ignore multiple occurrences of a word in a single sentence.

 ### Output